Lightning-AI/pytorch-lightning/docs/source/extensions/callbacks.rst

 When your callback is meant to be used only as a singleton callback then implementing the above two hooks is enough to persist state effectively.
-However, if passing multiple instances of the callback to the Trainer is supported, then the callback must define a :attr:`~pytorch_lightning.callbacks.Callback.state_id` property in order for Lightning to be able to distinguish the different states when loading the callback state.
+However, if passing multiple instances of the callback to the Trainer is supported, then the callback must define a :attr:`~pytorch_lightning.callbacks.Callback.state_key` property in order for Lightning to be able to distinguish the different states when loading the callback state.
 This concept is best illustrated by the following example.